claudioc/boxedo/README.md

 For client-side interactivity, including AJAX calls and progressive enhancement, I chose HTMX and Alpine.js instead of writing extensive custom JavaScript.
 These libraries provide much of the reactivity we've come to expect in modern frontend development, while maintaining a lightweight footprint.
 While this aspect of Joongle's codebase currently represents its greatest opportunity for improvement and will likely undergo significant refactoring after the MVP release, it effectively serves the current needs of the project.

-### Why CouchDB and not XXX?
+### Why PouchDb and not XXX?
-CouchDB was chosen to explore document-oriented, schema-less database architecture.
+PouchDb was initially chosen to explore document-oriented, schema-less database architecture.
 Its built-in features like document revisions and history tracking make it ideal for this use case, despite being potentially overscaled for current needs.
 The project includes sample content from Project Gutenberg's [Fall of the Roman Empire](https://www.gutenberg.org/ebooks/890) for load testing.

-CouchDB scales very well in case in the future we would like to see Joongle exposed on website using many users and documents.
+PouchDb (CouchDB) scales very well in case in the future we would like to see Joongle exposed on website using many users and documents.

 Images are also saved directly in the database since CouchDB has also a nice support for binary content, like compression, digest, and streaming.